CIBC Mortgage Rates

 Be Aware of High Penalties

-So when you are looking for the best mortgage possible, take a look at the prepayment terms.
+So when you are looking for the best mortgage possible, take a look at the repayment terms.
 You don’t want to go with a lender who is so restrictive that they won’t let you repay your mortgage.
 Nor do you want to go with a lender who will charge you an arm and a leg if you want to repay your mortgage.

 Be Mindful of Refinance Restrictions